Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: The Fault-Tolerant Architecture

-As magic state distillation is a probabilistic procedure, and thus each distillation unit has some chance of not outputting a state, our proposed architecture also includes a buffer register where magic states can remain idle while waiting to be consumed.
-In this manner, we can reduce the probability of no magic state existing when one is needed.
+Magic state distillation is a probabilistic procedure, and thus each distillation unit has some chance of failing to output a state.
+To reduce the probability of no magic state existing when one is needed in our proposed architecture, we can set additional distillation units to ensure the system operates in a steady state, ensuring the average production is above consumption.
+This can be complemented with the inclusion of a buffer register between levels where magic states can remain idle while waiting to be consumed without blocking the start of the next distillation cycle in the unit where it was produced.
 These zones essentially need only to be a single logical tile where the magic state can sit, but having access to the tiles to both load and unload the magic states means they should generally be lined up.
-Additionally, when magic states interact with the memory fabric, we typically also need access to specific ancillary tiles to facilitate the logical operations that utilize magic states, so these additional ancillary regions are located near the buffer registers to decrease the required logical runtimes of operations involving magic states (see \cref{fig:magic_state_factory}).